mozilla-services/tecken/docs/upload.rst

    <https://symbols.stage.mozaws.net/>`__.
 When you log in, an account will be
    created automatically.

-2. Ask a Tecken admin (currently willkg) to grant you upload permissions.
+2. Ask a Tecken admin to grant you upload permissions.

    We hang out in `#crashreporting matrix channel
    <https://chat.mozilla.org/#/room/#crashreporting:mozilla.org>`_.